py-code314/dropdown-carousel/README.md

 9. Parrot - "blue yellow and red parrot" by Zdeněk Macháček on [Unsplash](https://unsplash.com/photos/blue-yellow-and-red-parrot-46tBp3bP8LQ)
 10. Lake - "lake at the center of mountain at daytime" by Alex Ip on [Unsplash](https://unsplash.com/photos/lake-at-the-center-of-mountain-at-daytime-wFNNzXgo0Do)
 11. Red Eyed Frog - "selective photography of red-eyed tree frog" by Stephanie LeBlanc on [Unsplash](https://unsplash.com/photos/selective-photography-of-red-eyed-tree-frog-JLMEZxBcXCU)
-12. Sea Shore - "La Isla Tortuga" by Atanas Malamov on [Unsplash](https://unsplash.com/photos/trees-near-seashore-4jgWVpKHO_4)
+12. Watercolor Paper - "pink and orange paints" by Annie Spratt on [Unsplash](https://unsplash.com/photos/pink-and-orange-paints-zA7I5BtFbvw)